tiprankstipranks

 Litigation & Legal Liabilities - Risk 1

-We are engaged in ordinary routine legal proceedings incidental to our insurance operations that include: - Defense of or indemnity for third-party suits brought against our insureds;- Defense of actions brought against us by our insureds who disagree with our coverage decisions, some of which allege bad faith claims handling and seek extra-contractual damages, punitive damages, or other penalties;- Actions we file, primarily for declaratory judgment, seeking confirmation that we have made appropriate coverage decisions under our insurance contracts;- Actions brought against competitors or us alleging improper business practices and sometimes seeking class status.
-Such actions historically have included issues and allegations, without limitation, related to (i) unfairly discriminatory underwriting practices, including the impact of credit score usage, (ii) managed care practices, such as provider reimbursement, and (iii) automobile claims practices; and - Actions we file against third parties and other insurers for subrogation and recovery of other amounts we paid on behalf of our insureds.
-From time to time, legal proceedings in which we are involved may receive media attention based on their perceived newsworthiness and/or relationship to various broad economic, political, social, and legal developments or trends.
+We are engaged in ordinary routine legal proceedings incidental to our insurance operations that include: - Indemnity or defense of third-party suits brought against our insureds;- Defense of actions brought against us by our insureds who disagree with our coverage decisions, some of which allege bad faith claims handling and seek extra-contractual damages, punitive damages, or other penalties;- Actions we file, primarily for declaratory judgment, seeking confirmation that we have made appropriate coverage decisions under our insurance contracts;- Actions brought against competitors or us by plaintiffs alleging improper business practices and sometimes seeking class status.
+Such actions historically have included issues and allegations, without limitation, related to (i) unfairly discriminatory underwriting practices, including the impact of credit score usage, (ii) managed care practices, such as provider reimbursement, and (iii) automobile claims practices; and - Actions we file against third parties and other insurers for subrogation and recovery of other amounts we paid on our insureds' behalf.
+Some of our legal proceedings may receive media attention due to their perceived newsworthiness and/or their relationship to various broad economic, political, social, and legal developments or trends.
 Such media stories could negatively impact our reputation.
 We expect any potential ultimate liability for ordinary routine legal proceedings incidental to our insurance business will not be material to our consolidated financial condition after considering estimated loss provisions.
-Litigation outcomes, however, are inherently unpredictable, even with meritorious defenses.
-The time a case is in litigation also is unpredictable, as state court dockets are increasingly overcrowded.
+Litigation outcomes are inherently unpredictable, even with meritorious defenses.
+The same is true with case-specific litigation duration, as state dockets are often overcrowded.
 Generally, the longer a case is in litigation, the more expensive it can become.
-Because the amounts sought in certain actions are large or indeterminate, any adverse outcomes could have a material adverse effect on our consolidated results of operations or cash flows in particular quarterly or annual periods.
-Additionally, we do not have any material litigation risks related to climate change.
+Because the amounts sought in specific actions are large or indeterminate, any adverse outcomes could have a material adverse effect on our consolidated results of operations or cash flows in particular quarterly or annual periods.
+We have no material litigation risks related to climate change.

 Ability to Sell